nymlab/trusted-crypto-asset/README.md

 ## Abstract

-This document outlines the legal, organisational and tecnical characteristics of a framework that allows issuers and holders to manage Trusted Crypto Assets (TCA) in the context of a permissioned public decentralised network, leveraging on SSI protocols..
-We define a "Trusted Crypto Asset" as  a particular asset class that intend to anticipate and satisfy regulatory requirements regarding the asset issuers, the network where they are minted and their holders.
+This document outlines the legal, organisational and technical characteristics of a framework that allows issuers and holders to manage "Trusted Crypto Assets" (TCA) in the context of a permissioned public decentralised network, leveraging on SSI protocols.
+We define a "Trusted Crypto Asset" as a particular asset class that intends to anticipate and satisfy regulatory requirements regarding the asset issuers, the network where they are minted and their holders.

 The first section of the document focuses on the legal and organisational aspects of the framework, describing roles and requirements of the main actors and providing a legal architecture overview  while the second part offers the technical framework overview.